pokumars/pokumars/README.md

 ### Hi there 👋
-### 🌱 I’m currently learning Typescript, react native, express.js
+### I just came back from the army
-### 🔭 I’m currently working on a react native, TypeScript app
+### 🌱 I’m currently building a Typescript, express.js react MongoDB app
+### 💬 Ask me about real estate in Finland since I am actively learning about it and also how to renovate

 ![skillset](github_banner.jpg)